 If you want to give some love, try a gentle scratch on the hindquarters instead.

-Also, it’s never a good idea to a hug a dog you don’t know.
+Also, it’s never a good idea to hug a dog you don’t know.
 If you know your dog likes hugs, then go for it.
 But if you’re not sure, or if it’s an unfamiliar dog, try a gentle scratch on the hindquarters instead.

 When we greet a new dog, our first inclination is to reach out to say hello.
 But reaching out your hand over a dog’s head is scary for most.
+Read this article.

 Instead of reaching over them in an intimidating gesture, reach along the side of the body or give a little scratch on the chest.